UBC-MDS/punisheR/README.md

     n_features=NULL, criterion='r-squared', verbose=FALSE)
 #> [1] 10
 ```
 When implementing forward selection on the demo data, it returns a list of features for the best model.
-Here it can be seen that the function correctly returns only 1 feature; i.e. the feature at position 10.
+Here it can be seen that the function correctly returns only 1 feature.

 ### Backward Selection using r-squared